kore

 179 #

-180 # http_request_ms The number of milliseconds workers can max
+180 # http_request_limit Limit the number of HTTP requests workers

 182 #